Gathering401/Gathering-Frontend/README.md

 As for where we want to take this, a few of the features that we've thought of so far include (in no particular order):

+* Some sort of calendar (long term)
+* Button to leave a group
+* Validation to make sure proper information is entered when creating a user
+* Some sort of profile page
+* Logo
+* Maybe styling stuff?